microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ### Remarks

 If this was the last window to be closed for the app, the Suspending event will be raised.
-For a Win32 app, the application will end.
+For a Desktop app, the application will end.

 ## Window.CoreWindow property:

 Gets the [CoreWindow](https://docs.microsoft.com/uwp/api/Windows.UI.Core.CoreWindow) associated with this Window.
-In a Win32 app this is always null.
+In a Desktop app this is always null.

 ```CS
 public CoreWindow CoreWindow { get; }
 ```

-## IWindowInterop Interface **[NEW]**

-This interface is implemented by Window, and in a Win32 app can get used to get the Window's underlying hwnd.

-> Issue: need sample here

 ## Window.Dispatcher property
 Gets the [CoreDispatcher](https://docs.microsoft.com/uwp/api/Windows.UI.Core.CoreDispatcher) object for the Window when called from a UWP app.
-Returns null when called from a Win32 app.
+Returns null when called from a Desktop app.

 ```CS
 public CoreDispatcher Dispatcher { get; }